-MW (net), from the Canchayllo facility through December 31st, 2034.
-Under the El Carmen PPA, the offtaker is required to purchase all of the electricity, up to 8 MW (net), from the El Carmen facility through November 30th, 2039.
-Lastly, under the 8 de Agosto PPA, the off taker is required to purchase all of the electricity, up to 20 MW (net), from the 8 de Agosto facility through December 25, 2039.
-As for San Jose de Minas, the Company has a PPA signed with Arconel (Agency for Regulation and Control of Electricity) (a government agency) to purchase the approximately 6.0 MW (net) capacity through 2029.
-In addition, the Project has the capacity to add a turbine which would enable increased production during the rainy season.
-With the additional turbine, the Hydro Project is expected to increase its power capacity to 10 MW (net).
+As for San Jose de Minas, the Company has a PPA signed with Arconel (Agency for Regulation and Control of Electricity) (a government agency) to purchase the approximately 6.0 MW capacity through 2029.
+In addition, the project has the capacity to add a turbine which would enable increased production during the rainy season.
+With the additional turbine, the hydro project would be expected to increase its power capacity to 10 MW.
 Such an expansion would require an amendment to the current PPA or a separate PPA.

-In terms of the Company's operating photovoltaic facility, the Project, has a PPA in place with Edesur, denominated in US dollars, with an estimated price for 2022 of \$128.10 per MWh.
-The PPA has an inflator of 1.22% per annum until the price reaches \$142.80 per MWh at which point the price remains fixed until the end of the PPA in 2040.
+In terms of the Company's operating photovoltaic facility in the Dominican Republic, the project, has a PPA in place with Edesur with a starting price for 2022 of \$128.10 per MWh.
+The PPA has an inflator of 1.22% per annum until the price reaches \$142.80 per MWh, at which point the price remains fixed until the end of the PPA in 2040.
 The PPA can be subsequently renewed for a five-year term, at a price 20% lower than the PPA price in place in 2040.